timopomer/ListSharp/README.md

 ### How ListSharp is different

 * ListSharp does not need the initializatiion of variables. you can start using all variables you want to as if they exist and assign them values to your liking
-* ListSharp is an expandable platform of useful functions for the manipulation of text. want to remove all entries in a rows variable that contains a certain string? a single function will do that for you, no need to study the code or understand how its done.. its like magic.
+* ListSharp is an expandable platform of useful functions for the manipulation of text. want to remove all entries in a rows variable that contains a certain string? a single function will do that for you, no need to study the code or understand how its done.
 * ListSharp does not need editing programs to code in, notpad will do!
 * ListSharp is extremely easy to understand the logic behind, because it has the logic of a 6 year old. writing ListSharp code is like explaining a computer what to do.
 * ListSharp functions are logically named, you will appreciate the the word rich syntax when it all comes together.

 ### 2 variable types
-* STRG : 0 dimensional string of data,no particular order: used to store raw text
+* STRG : 0 dimensional string of data, used to store raw text
-* ROWS : 1 dimensional array of information: order dependant on the way it is created, manipulated by a wide selection of functions
+* ROWS : 1 dimensional array of strings

 ### Associates to .ls files
 ![File Association](http://puu.sh/lSDir/5497c7ae40.png)